 If you have been involved in a pedestrian accident, you need to call a Personal Injury lawyer immediately.
 Contact us today, and let us help you get the settlement you deserve.

 HOW YOU CAN HELP TO MAKE GEORGIA A SAFER PLACE TO WALK

 - Report hazards: If you know of broken sidewalks, walk signals that don’t work, or other problems please report them.
 Be sure to describe the problem and identify its location.

-- Participate of public meetings, advisory committees or call and email elected officials: They need to know that you and everyone else wants safer sidewalks and street crossings.
+- Participate in public meetings, advisory committees or call and email elected officials: They need to know that you and everyone else want safer sidewalks and street crossings.

 - Share educational resources with those around you: remind other drivers to slow down and to watch for pedestrians.

-- Donate or volunteer with PEDS: They are a small advocacy group with a big impact!
+- Donate or volunteer with Propel ATL: They are a small advocacy group with a big impact!

-Bruce Hagen is a passionate activist for safer streets and the rights of the most vulnerable users of the road.
+Bruce Hagen is an Atlanta Pedestrian Accident Attorney and passionate activist for safer streets and the rights of the most vulnerable users of the road.
 Learn more about our involvement in advocacy work by reading our blog or following Hagen Rosskopf on social media.